How to Make Traditional Polish Beet Kavas

 Beets contain a lot of folic acid, which is invaluable for women during pregnancy.

+It gives us energy and strength.
 Especially at this time of year, when it is cold.
 It is worth remembering that eating fermented food is crucial to our health!
 We completely underestimate them, and yet people in Europe, China, or Japan can’t do without them.
 They ferment almost anything!
 Traditional soy sauce or miso soup is based on fermented soy.
 Chinese – love fermented cabbage, radish, Polish – sauerkraut, pickles, pickled mushrooms – you name it!
 I remember making fermented food throughout the summer and fall in preparation for winter.

 Today’s scientists, doctors, and specialists in healthy nutrition stress the importance of eating ferments.
 During the fermentation process, lactic acid is formed, helping cleanse the body and strengthen the immune system.
 Therefore, it is advisable to introduce ferments to people at a young age.

-Ferments are indispensable in our diet if we want to live longer and keep youth and vitality for many years.
+Ferments are indispensable in our diet to live longer and keep youth and vitality for many years.
 The substances in them regulate the bacterial flora in the intestines, support the digestion and absorption of metabolic products, and reduce the level of harmful cholesterol.
 Ferments regulate metabolism and facilitate the digestion of proteins, fats, and carbohydrates.
 They smooth the skin, strengthen hair and nails.
 And most importantly, they increase iron absorption, giving us strength, energy, and vitality.

-I put peeled and thickly chopped beetroot into a large stone pot (so that it will be heavy and do not flow out), or you can even do it in a large mason jar.
-Probably like three large beets.
+I put peeled and thickly chopped beetroot into a large stone pot (so that it will be heavy and do not flow out), or you can even do it in a large mason jar, probably like three large beets.

 Cover the brine with water thoroughly.
 I cover the stoneware and put it in a warm and dark place for about 4-7 days.
 I check it around the 4th day to see how everything looks.